extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

       | 10.24.39.224 | VDX6740     |        224 | 7.1.0    | sw0            | Spine | 64512 | default |
       +--------------+-------------+------------+----------+----------------+-------+-------+---------+

-3. Repeat the step 1 through 2 to register the remaining switches.
-If some value changes on the switch, the fabric can be updated:
+3. Repeat steps 1 and 2 above to register the remaining switches to be added.
+If some configuration parameter value changes on the switch, the IP fabric can be updated:

 .. code:: shell